aptech/docs/docs/CR-varput.rst

 ----------------
 .. function:: varput(x, n)

-    :param x: array, string, or string array which is to be assigned to the target variable.
+    :param x: data which is to be assigned to the target variable.
-    :type x: matrix
+    :type x: matrix or array or string or string array

-    :param n:
+    :param n: the name of the global symbol which will be the target variable
-    :type n: string containing the name of the global symbol which will be the target variable
+    :type n: string

     :returns: y (*scalar*), 1 if the operation is successful and 0 if the operation fails.

 Remarks
 -------

-x and n may be global or local.
-The variable, whose name is in n, that x is assigned to is always a global.
+*x* and *n* may be global or local.
+The variable, whose name is in *n*, that *x* is assigned to is always a global.

 If the function fails, it will be because the global symbol table is full.

 This function is useful for returning values generated in local variables within a procedure to the global symbol table.

 Examples
 ----------------